 We were almost not going to go to this palace because we were freezing and tired but I am so glad we did!
 This has to be THE most impressive palace I’ve ever seen.
 Maybe it was the barren tourist-free landscape, or the frozen tundra ground, or the blinding sunlight piercing through the architecture but this was other worldly.
 I cannot even begin to image what it was like in use with princes and princesses in their gorgeous costumes parading for all to see!
 The whole interior is decorated in a Frederician Rococo style, so I’m sure it is overwhelming also (FYI we did not go inside, it was getting late and closing).

-I would come back to Sanssouci Park just to visit this palace again (when it’s not freezing of course!).
+I would love to come back to Sanssouci Park just to visit this palace again (when it’s not freezing of course!).